SiloCityLabs/blog/content/post/2019/2019-06-24-getting-started-with-golang.md

 }
 ```

-Running this will result in 3 seperate random phrases every time.
+Running this will result in 3 separate random phrases every time.
 You can look at the source for their code on github from the same link to see how their packages work for further documentation.